 3. Generosity Is Contagious

 Giving truly is the gift that keeps on giving.
 This is the beauty of generosity.
 Every act of giving has the potential to create a ripple effect of generosity that has limitless potential.
 This is why you might feel inspired to donate money to a philanthropic cause you care about when you see a friend on Instagram donating to that cause.
-Or why you feel called to join your yoga community in organizing a food drive for newly arrived refugees during the holidays.
+Or why you feel called to donate food during the holidays.
 Research has shown that acts of generosity, like donating to a charity, are contagious.
 Think about the exponential effects of that generosity as it makes its way across your community and into the world.

 4. Giving Bolsters Feelings of Gratitude

 Both the giver and receiver can experience a healthy dose of gratitude when generosity is at play.
 Why is this so important?
 Because gratitude in and of itself is important to your physical, emotional, and spiritual well-being.
 This is why telling people that you are grateful is so important.
 Try this through the task of making gratitude lists and express a heartfelt thank-you for generous acts both big and small.